kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip17.md

 # 👑 How to create KIP17 tokens <a id="How to use the KIP17 token"></a>

-In this section you will see how to build a Unity project using the KIP17 (ERC-721) token standard on Klaytn.
+In this section you will see how to build a Unity project using the KIP17 (ERC-721) token standard on Kaia.

 ## Getting Started <a id="Getting Started"></a>